eartharchive/tierralibre.github.io/_posts/2016-08-15-qgis-wms-layers.md

 ---
 Welcome!
 In today's post we have a screencast on how to add WMS layers to [QGIS](https://www.qgis.org) so we can use it for our maps.
 This can be seen as a quick introduction to QGIS.
-QGIS is a great mapping tool which can use to help us with our permaculture designs.
+QGIS is a great mapping tool which can be used to help us with our permaculture designs.

 (screencast )